-You'll be asked to fill in a finance form after accepting a place which asks you to provide details of how the fees will be paid for year 1 and year 2, for example, the academic course fee (paid to us); Supervision fees (whether free to you in house, paid direct to a supervisor or paid to us for us to pay the supervisor).
+You'll be asked to fill in a finance form when you accept a place.
+It asks you to provide details of how the fees will be paid for year 1 and year 2, for example, the academic course fee (paid to us); Supervision fees (whether free to you in house, paid direct to a supervisor or paid to us for us to pay the supervisor).
 Whether all is met by an employer (in which case we ask for invoicing details) or a proportion.
 If you are self-funding you can set up direct debits for instalments.
 We usually send an invoice soon after receiving the payment details given in the finance form.